Pain tolerance: Association and disassociation

 Association and disassociation are two cognitive strategies have been found to increase pain tolerance.

+Bias in Pain Tolerance

+Bias in pain tolerance is widespread in clinical practice and leads to underestimation and undertreatment of pain, especially in women and racial minorities.
+Oftentimes, these biases are rooted in biological misconceptions, stereotypes, unconscious beliefs, and errors in assessing pain.
+People tend to inaccurately assess pain.
+One study using videos of people in pain as stimuli found that observers disproportionately underestimated women of color's pain compared to white women, white men, and men of color.
+In addition, studies have shown that in general, women experience higher levels of post-operative pain, but receive less pain medication compared to men.
+Furthermore, bias has been shown in medical students on pain tolerance in a survey where many medical students were found to believe the false statement: "black people's skin is thicker than white people's."
+These instances of bias in pain tolerance have broader implications in healthcare including contributing to decreased trust in providers, long-term undertreatment of pain, and worse health outcomes, particularly for minorities groups.

 Conditioning

 It is widely believed that regular exposure to painful stimuli will increase pain tolerance, increasing the ability of the individual to handle pain by becoming more conditioned to it.
 However, in some cases, there is evidence to support the theory that greater exposure to pain will result in more painful future exposures.
 Repeated exposure bombards pain synapses with repetitive input, increasing their responsiveness to later stimuli, through a process similar to learning.
 Therefore, although the individual may learn cognitive methods of coping with pain, such methods may not be sufficient to cope with the boosted response to future painful stimuli.
 A mouse model study on the role of protein kinase C gamma (PRKCG) in pain sensitization found that mice lacking the protein also lacked the neuropathic pain sensitization seen in normal animals.

 Thus, trauma victims (or patients in pain) are given painkillers (such as morphine) as soon as possible to prevent pain sensitization.

 Kalat suggests that morphine should be taken before surgery; "People who begin taking morphine before surgery need less of it afterward."